anzusystems/common-admin/docs/editor/nodes/embed-related/index.md

 ## Features
 - user can insert internal articles from CMS using filterable dialog to item
-- user can insert external url for item and specify title fot his item
+- user can insert external url for item and specify headline for this item
-- user can override title
+- user can override headline

 ## Note
 - model supports mixing both types but for now only one item can be inserted at once